 What’s the Difference between Suboxone and Methadone?

 There are two popular opiate detoxification medications.
 While they both are effective for treating opiate/opioid dependence, they do have differences in the way that they act, their side effects, and their abuse potential.
 When you are considering an opiate detoxification, you need to take a look at both of these medications to decide which one is right for you.
-If you need help, call 800-678-5931(Who Answers?) .
+If you need help, call 800-678-5931(Paid Advertiser) .

 Suboxone